milkywvve/milkywvve/README.md

 ♡ · Any pronouns, except it/its

-♡ · Shelly kin, somewhat
+♡ · Shelly kin (Dandy's World) somewhat

 <br>